joelsud18/hangman/README.md

 ## Description:
 This is an Ai Core project.
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess the word by providing character guesses!
+This is an implementation of the Hangman game using Python, where the computer thinks of a word and the user tries to guess the word by providing character guesses!

 ## Installation Instructions:
 1. **Download and clone repository:**